To sustain the cryptocraze, Coinbase will need to foster real applications of cryptoassets — and not just speculation.

 While just one instance, this event speaks volumes.
 Cryptoassets are difficult to obtain (especially in current market conditions), so an “accessibility premium” is often at play: when a cryptoasset is more accessible, it tends to rise in price.

 The bitcoin cash listing is one example of this “Coinbase effect,” but there are others: Ari Paul of Blocktower Capital cited a 30% rally for litecoin the day of its listing, as well as a 14% rally for ethereum when it was first listed on Coinbase in July 2016.
+In June 2021, the price of meme cryptocurrency Dogecoin jumped 21% on news that it would be available for trading on Coinbase Pro.

 Such data highlights the company’s central role in the sector: Coinbase is best at making cryptoassets easy to buy, store, and ultimately, access.
 More accessibility translates into increased liquidity on both Coinbase and GDAX, which in turn attracts more and new types of investors.

-Current valuation and investors
+Coinbase valuation and investors

 Large financial institutions, like the NYSE and USAA, were part of the company’s $75M Series C in January 2015.
 According to an NYSE press release, the Series C investment helped “[support] Coinbase’s growth utilizing [NYSE’s] global distribution capabilities and market expertise.”
 Indeed, Coinbase would launch the “Coinbase Exchange” geared toward professional investors in the same month.
 This would later rebrand to the “Global Digital Asset Exchange,” or GDAX.
 In November 2015, USAA partnered with Coinbase to allow their customers to monitor their cryptoasset wallet balances when they log into their USAA accounts.

 Also of note, Japanese players Bank of Tokyo Mitsubishi UFJ and NTT DoCoMo contributed to Coinbase’s Series C-III in July 2016.
-At the time, Coinbase said it would look to expand into the Japanese market, however this expansion has yet to happen.

 The road ahead: an open financial system